-At the law office of Tolmage, Peskin, Harris, Falick, our New York pedestrian accident attorneys work closely with investigators to track down eyewitnesses, collect evidence and reconstruct what happened in bicycle and pedestrian knockdown accidents.
+At the law office of Tolmage, Peskin, Harris, Falick, our New York pedestrian accident attorneys work closely with investigators to track down eyewitnesses, collect evidence, and reconstruct what happened in bicycle and pedestrian knockdown accidents.
 Call us at 866-502-9091 to learn how we can help after a pedestrian accident.

 If necessary, we will consult medical experts to verify the extent and nature of your injuries, undermining claims on the part of no-fault insurance doctors attempting to downplay their severity.

-Protect Yourself after an NYC Pedestrian Accident
+Protect Yourself After A NYC Pedestrian Accident

 Most insurers are eager to settle a case as soon as possible after a pedestrian accident, before the full scope of an injury is clear.
 This allows them to often settle claims for less than they are worth.
 Sometimes they delay, hoping that the injured person will just give up.
 At Tolmage, Peskin, Harris, Falick, our attorneys will handle all communication between you and a claims adjuster to ensure that you aren’t taken advantage of or misled into accepting a low settlement offer.

-Most Dangerous Intersections in NYC
+Most Dangerous Intersections In New York City

 - East 170th Street and the Grand Concourse in the Bronx